Fact Check Summary

 - According to the Ace Electoral Knowledge Network (Table 1), of 31 countries which have changed their electoral systems in the past 20 years, 27 increased the proportionality in their electoral system and only one moved in the opposite direction.”
 Based on the popularity of proportional systems, it is counter-intuitive that most countries would adopt systems that are too difficult for their voters to use.

 - Many studies have replicated the finding that countries using proportional systems have a higher voter turnout – anywhere from 5-10% higher depending on the study.
 The most comprehensive work was done by Arend Lijphart, looking at 36 countries over about 55 years.
 (That does not mean that proportional representation will increase turnout – see Fact Check here).
-One can logically conclude from this that proportional ballots are not deterring citizens from voting.
+It doesn’t appear that proportional ballots are deterring citizens from voting.